A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 the last vestige of hope is wiped

+Dont you see it, hooligan but for you nth but obedient Murderer but in your arms am a lover

 *add to the silence poem* blood under my bed ive slain all the monsters Fire in my chest leftover from all the demons i murdered Makin six digits in silence